beto1810/Oneline_Hotel_Web_Search/README.md

 # What can you practice with this case study?
 - Python
-  - Filter
-  - JOINS
+  - pandas, numpy
-  - CTE's
+  - cleaning, transforming.
-  - Window Function
+  - unpivot, wide_to_long
-  - Import CSV File
+  - import, save csv file.
 - POWER BI
   - Visualize
   - Analyze